NewAlexandria/leadership_readme/onboarding.md

 ### Corporate

 * Our company-wide wiki home is the best switchboard to most things, including each of the depts. wiki pages.
-The wiki homes are the place to get 'official' information, such as common brand materials from Marketing, specs and execution plans in the Engineering team's wiki home, sending requests to #eng-support, the new idea pitch board, or the master planning board for active projects..
+The wiki homes are the place to get 'official' information, such as common brand materials from Marketing, specs and execution plans in the Engineering team's wiki home, sending requests to #eng-support, the new idea pitch board, or the Overarching planning board for active projects..
 If you have questions about getting onboard, this page is a great place to post them.

 * Glossary